RanchoCooper/go-hexagonal/README.md

   - `ExampleDeletedEvent`: Example deletion event

 ### Application Layer
 The application layer coordinates domain objects to complete specific application tasks.
-It depends on the domain layer but does not contain business rules.
+It depends on domain interfaces but not on concrete implementations, following the Dependency Inversion Principle.

 - **Use Cases**: Define application functionality
   - `CreateExampleUseCase`: Create example use case